themeum/tutorstarter/readme.txt

 = 1.0.8 =
 - Enabled Billing Details in Checkout Page
-- Fixed Repeating Chekout Button Markup when Adding More Than One Product in Cart Page
+- Fixed Repeating Checkout Button Markup when Adding More Than One Product in Cart Page
 - Fixed Few Design Issues with Tutor 2.0
 - Fixed Country and State/District Input Field Height Issue in Checkout Page
 - Improvements in Search Functionality